 01 of 15

-Children and pets do not belong in the kitchen.
-Unless the kids are helping you or learning how to cook, keep them out of the area.
-Not only can kids and pets be a distraction, but they can easily hurt themselves by getting into raw food, pulling hot pots down, and tripping you while you're carrying something heavy.
+As a general rule, children and pets do not belong in the kitchen.
+Unless the kids are helping you or learning how to cook, it's best to keep them out of the area.
+It's also not a good idea to hold a baby or child while you are cooking.

 02 of 15